AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 4.md

 ### Sidenote
 Fill and spill hypothesis: first fill small holes in the bedrock before it can spill over to the next hole, leading to a time lag in response.
 Also likely explains limited response of subsurface flow to precipitation (only 20% of precipitation as runoff).

+---
+# Tracers in hydrology
+Evidence we have seen so far only looks at water levels, runoff, timing of flows, amount of water.
+But there is more info we can use.
+Different concentrations, transport of chemicals, etc. If you want to know more about flow routes, you should look at characteristics of the water.

+Knowledge of flow routes, residence times essentyial for model conceptualisation and validation

+Use of tracers: low background concentration characteristic, detectable in low concentrations, not subject to sorption, fractionation, colatisation or other chemical reactions.

+Tracers can be natural or artificial.

+Types of tracers: chemical, isotopes, dna, diatoms (groups of algae)

+Most prominent tracers: geochemical tracers: silica, chloride, calcium.
+Depending on where you are, different tracers are relevant.
+- Silica: useful for residence times
+- Chloride: useful close to the coast

+## Paper for today: Kirchner (2006)
+Look at response of flow to rainfall using chloride as a tracer.